GeorgeCiesinski/programming-log/projects/2023-01-05-Miscellaneous.md

 This log tracks my time spent working on non project related problems, including opening stack overflow questions, creating pull requests on public repos, etc.

+### 2023-01-09 | 1h
+- Cloned a colleauge's repo and tested the functionality
+- Read through code to provide some hints
+- Project also involved luminosity which was really similar to my current work

 ### 2023-01-08 | 1h
 - Fixed Paletty bug
 - Came to impasse pending reply from repo owner